Access to Information

 3. Informal access applications

-Other information held by Council is authorised to be release in response to an informal request, subject to any reasonable conditions that Council may wish to impose.
+Council is authorised to release information in response to an informal request, unless there is an overriding public interest against disclosure of the information.
 This may include information not currently available on Council’s website or a request for an individual’s own personal information.
-The preferred method of lodging an informal request is through Council’s Customer Services team.

 4. Formal access applications